 -

-The Hebrew Scriptures, which chronicle God’s relationship with Israel over thousands of years, do not contain a Hebrew term equivalent to the concept of hellfire as understood in later Augustinian-Calvinist theology.
-Instead, the Old Testament’s Hebrew word “SHEOL” simply refers to the realm of the dead, akin to a grave. …
+The Hebrew Scriptures, which chronicle God’s relationship with Israel over thousands of years, do not contain a Hebrew term equivalent to the concept of hellfire as it is understood in later Augustinian-Calvinist theology.
+Instead, the Old Testament’s Hebrew word “SHEOL” simply refers to the realm of the dead, akin to …

 -